eurostat/PING/docs/md/__static/mainpage/usage.md

 * with an [autoexec file](@ref SASautoexec),
 * with SAS Enterprise Guide and an [autoexec workflow](@ref EGautoexec).

-Hence, depending on your context, you can follow any of the methods desribed in the instructions below.
+Hence, depending on your context, you can follow any of the methods described in the instructions below.
 Note that our preference for the settings goes to the last two methods.
-In particular, the [last one](@ref EGautoexec) being prefered for users running on SAS EG.
+In particular, the [last one](@ref EGautoexec) being preferred for users running on SAS EG.

 <a name="SASautocall"></a>
 #### Use `autocall` directly {#SASautocall}